dRBreslove/Circle/Circle/README.md

 ### SyncMode

-When members of a circle meet, they can enter SyncMode to share a synchronized VR experience.
-The sync process follows these steps:
+SyncMode is a special feature that enables synchronized VR experiences when circle members physically meet in the same location.
+This feature requires specific physical setup:

-1. **Distance Confirmation**
+1. **Physical Setup**
+   - All members must be physically present in the same location
+   - Devices must be laid out side by side on a flat surface
+   - Devices must be at distance 0 (touching or very close to each other)
+   - This physical arrangement becomes the center (0,0,0,0,0,0,0,0) of the shared Continuom space

+2. **Sync Process**
-   - Members confirm their physical distances from each other
+   - Members confirm their devices are properly laid out
-   - The system calculates the relative positions of all members
-   - Each member's Continuom position is determined based on their physical location
+   - Each device's position is measured relative to the center point

-2. **Sync Point Initialization**
-   - Once all distances are confirmed, members click the "Sync Scene" button
-   - The system establishes a shared sync point at (0,0,0,0,0,0,0,0)
+   - The system establishes the shared sync point at (0,0,0,0,0,0,0,0)
-   - All subsequent positions and movements are calculated relative to this sync point
+   - All subsequent positions and movements are calculated relative to this physical center point

 3. **Synchronized VR Experience**
    - All members see the same A-Frame scene